-13.(1) A recommendation or decision on an application for municipal planning approval is decided by a majority of all members present at a meeting of the Municipal Planning Tribunal.

-(2) In event of the equality of votes, the Chairperson or the designated Presiding Officer has a deciding vote.

-(3) The Chairperson or Presiding Officer must sign the minutes of the meeting recording the decision of the Municipal Planning Tribunal.

-(4) The decision of the Municipal Planning Tribunal shall be communicated to the parties in the application within 30 days from the date of making of such a decision.

-(5) The Municipal Planning Registrar shall keep a register of all municipal planning approvals the Municipal Planning Tribunal has made.

-(6) The Municipal Planning Registrar shall after every three months provide a report to the Municipality on all land development applications it considered or determined and the outcomes thereof.
+- 13.(1) A recommendation or decision on an application for municipal planning approval is decided by a majority of all members present at a meeting of the Municipal Planning Tribunal.
+The Municipal Planning Tribunal shall make a decision on the application within 7 days from last date of consideration or hearing of the application. - (2) In event of the equality of votes, the Chairperson or the designated Presiding Officer has a deciding vote. - (3) The Chairperson or Presiding Officer or any person designated by him to prepare the record of decision, must sign the minutes of the meeting recording of the decision decision of the Municipal Planning Tribunal. - (4) The decision of the Municipal Planning Tribunal shall be communicated to the Municipality and all-the parties in the application within 30 days from the date of making of such a decision. - (5) The Municipal Planning Registrar Tribunal shall keep a register of all municipal planning approvals it has made. - (6) The Municipal Planning Tribunal shall after every three months provide a report to the Municipality on all land development applications it considered or determined and the outcomes thereof.